 We have a responsibility for conducting, at least annually, a review of the effectiveness of our governance framework including the system of internal control.
-This review is informed by the work of our Internal Auditors and the Head of the Audit Partnership's Annual Report, the work of our Directors and managers who have responsibility for the development and maintenance of the governance environment and by the findings and reports of our external auditors together with any other review agencies or inspectorates.
+This review is informed by the work of our Internal Auditors and the Head of the Audit Partnership's Annual Report, the work of our Directors and Heads of Services and their managers who have responsibility for the development and maintenance of the governance environment.
+This review is also informed by the findings and reports of our external auditors together with any other review agencies or inspectorates.

-The Director of Governance has a responsibility for:-
+The Director of Governance has responsibility for: